 SEATTLE.
 Willow lives in Seattle where she instructs painting courses to adults and children, paints galaxies, watercolor portraits, and the occasional galaxy watercolor portrait.
 When she does not have her paint to the paper or nose in a book, you can find Willow instructing courses at Gage Academy of Art, Pratt Fine Art, Coyote Central, and many other Seattle schools.

 WILLOW’S ILLUSTRATIONS.
 In 2019 Willow’s first illustration project was published by Random House/ Rodale Kids.
 Lasting Love a children’s book by Caroline Wright and illustrated by Willow can be found wherever books are sold.

-TEACHING ARTIST.
-Willow Heath is a teaching artist who loves teaching art as much as she loves creating it, and views her teaching as an essential learning tool in her artistic process.
-As a visual artist I craft my paintings from my personal inspirations, and as a teacher I guide my students through the building blocks to create their own inspirations.
-"I feel that it is very important to enjoy the process of art as much as the outcome.
-With this in mind I design curriculum that reflect both the inspirational and academic qualities within the creative process.
-Through teaching I develop a greater understanding of my own creative process and am able to provide my students with a solid foundation to express their artistic visions."
+TEACHING ARTIST STATEMENT.
+“As an artist I create my paintings from personal inspirations, and as a teacher I guide my students through the building blocks to reflect their own inspirations.
+I believe it is important to enjoy the process of art as much as the outcome.
+With this in mind I design curricula that reflect both the inspirational and the technical qualities within the creative process.
+Through teaching art I have developed a greater understanding of my own process and am able to provide my students with a solid foundation to express their artistic visions." -Willow Heath